Skip to main content ] Facebook Twitter Member area

 Key points

-• Routines and rituals can have positive impacts in your life
+• Routines and rituals can have positive impacts on your life

 • Setting up a routine is different to having rituals because a routine is something you have to do, whereas a ritual is more meaningful

-It is easy to lose structure in your daily life after retirement as there is not the same responsibility to complete certain tasks at certain times, in the way that you would need to while working.
+It’s easy to lose structure in your daily life after retirement as you may not have the same responsibility to complete certain tasks at certain times, in the way you would need to while working.

-But keeping your routines in place can have a powerful effect on your health, wellbeing and independence.
-Add to that some well-thought-out rituals – which are similar to routines but have more meaning and purpose – and you have a recipe for a better lifestyle.
+However, establishing your routines can have a powerful effect on your health, well-being and independence.
+Add to that some well-established rituals — which are similar to routines but have more meaning and purpose — and you have a recipe for a better lifestyle.
+Working out what to do when you’ve retired is a good place to start.

 Routines versus rituals